 Non-members can purchase access to selected data points from the survey via the MGMA’s website and the full report.
 The price for this type of access varies based on the specific data points you’re interested in and the length of your subscription.
 You can contact the MGMA directly for pricing and availability information on data points.

 The MGMA Physician Compensation and Production Survey are only one of many sources of information on physician compensation.
 Some other organizations and resources publish data on physician compensation with varying costs.
 Comparing the cost and coverage of various sources may be worthwhile to determine which meets your needs and budget the best.

 What are Other Sources of Physician Compensation Statistics?

-A variety of organizations and resources offer information on physician compensation in the United States.
+Various organizations and resources offer information on physician compensation in the United States.
 Some examples include:

 - Through its annual Physician Compensation and Production Survey, the Medical Group Management Association (MGMA) also publishes data on physician compensation.
 This survey is one of the nation’s most comprehensive and widely-recognized sources of physician compensation data.

-- Through its Occupational Employment Statistics program, the Bureau of Labor Statistics (BLS) publishes data on the employment and wages of physicians and surgeons in the United States.
+- Through its Occupational Employment Statistics Program, the Bureau of Labor Statistics (BLS) publishes data on the employment and wages of physicians and surgeons in the United States.
 The BLS’s data includes median and mean wage information for various specialties and geographic locations.